1. IS UVM or UVMMC engaged in the activity?

 See section 3.6 of the IRB Policies and Procedures Manual for more information about not research determinations.

-The IRB does not review projects that are not considered research.
+The IRB does not review projects that do not meet the OHRP's definition of research.

 3. Will the activity involve HUMAN SUBJECTS?